ontologize/generate-object-typings/README.md

 ```

 ### Options
+- If you want to extend a generic OntologyObject interface, add the `-e` or `--extendOntologyObject` option.
+This option is incompatible with the `-t` option and will be overriden by that option.
 - If you want types instead of interfaces, add the `-t` or `--types` option.
 - If you want the original object types included as comments, add the `-c` or `--commentOntologyType` option.
 - If you want to type date and timestamp fields as strings instead of `Date`, add the `-d` or `--dateAsString` option.